 Ocean Charter School is a charter middle school in Los Angeles.
 The principal of Ocean Charter School is Stephanie Edwards, who can be contacted at firstname.lastname@example.org.
-355 students attend Ocean Charter School and identify primarily as Asian; White, non-Hispanic; and Multiracial.
-0% of the Ocean Charter School students have "limited English proficiency."
-20% of the 355 students here are paying reduced lunch prices.
-The ratio of students to teachers at Ocean Charter School is 16:1.
+431 students attend Ocean Charter School and identify mostly as White, non-Hispanic; Asian; and Black, non-Hispanic.
+4% of the Ocean Charter School students are "limited in English proficiency."
+19% of the 431 students here are paying reduced lunch prices.
+The student to teacher ratio at Ocean Charter School is 16:1.
 Marina Del Rey Middle School is one of the nearest middle schools.

 - Ceramics sculpture